Skip to main content

 4. Add the standards behind your work

-Strong housekeeper letters do not stop at tasks.
-They show the standard behind the task: cleanliness, privacy, room readiness, safety, presentation, or comfort.
-That is what makes routine work sound professional.
+Strong housekeeper letters go beyond listing tasks.
+They show the standard behind each task: cleanliness, privacy, room readiness, safety, presentation, or comfort.
+This is what makes routine work sound professional.

 See Open the standards version